Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 - Aerospace products

-Like the U.S. tariffs, Canada’s would apply to low-value shipments (Canada’s de minimis threshold is a much lower $150).
-Again, this would require a formal customs entry where one was previously unnecessary.
+Like the U.S. tariffs, Canada’s would apply to low-value shipments (Canada’s de minimis threshold is a much lower $150 CAD).
+Again, this would require a formal customs entry where one was previously unnecessary and associated customs bond to insure the duty outlay.
 A process for applying for a refund on duties is available to businesses with reasonable grounds to request one based on D11-6-6.

 China-origin goods moving into the U.S.

-All goods originating in China are now subject to a 10% tariff.
+All goods originating in China were subject to a 10% tariff effective February 4, 2025.
+However, on March 4, 2025, added another 10% to the tariff, for a total of 20%.
 This tariff is over and above the existing tariffs on China-origin goods that have been imposed since 2018.
 Those tariff rates range from 7.5% to 100% (but are 25% for most goods).
 The impact will be felt most acutely on:

 - Mobile phones